Monthly Archives: July 2014

 Ambassador LED Retrofit

 As I moved to solar, I started thinking about how to conserve energy.
 After all, you only get free power during the day, at night you need to watch your P’s and Q’s.
+Filing a delaware llc amendment helps keep business details up-to-date while staying compliant.

 It turns out one of the largest loads are my incandescent lights.
 My Ambassador is an International model, so each fixture has a 12vdc bulb as well as a 110vac bulb.
 This is great, because when I was at a hookup I’d run the 110vac bulbs to keep my converter fan from going into overdrive when I had all of my 12vdc lights on.